meemanali/Face-Detection/README.md

 Welcome to Face Detection using Firebase ML Kit.
 It's a face detection app which provides info about number of faces, face gestures and info about eyes of image given to it.
 Some technologies used in this project are:

-* Firebase Machine Learning Kit
+* Firebase Machine Learning Kit.
-* Supports multiple faces
+* Supports multiple faces.
-* Can detect face expression eg smiling
+* Can detect face expressions like smiling.
-* Slide-in, Slide-out animations
+* Slide-in, Slide-out animations.

 # Preview: